 - ½ tsp corn starch

-- Wash and pat dry fish.
+- Wash and pat dry fish with paper towels.
 Cut two diagonal slits on each side of the fish.
-Lightly sprinkle salt in stomach cavity and both sides of fish.
+Lightly sprinkle some salt in stomach cavity and both sides of fish.

 - Transfer fish to a plate.
 Sprinkle julienned cucumber over fish.